faelin/shell-tools-source-refresh/README.md

 _NOTE: this action will not "unload" the file from your shell session!_

-### source-reload [file, ...]
+### source-refresh [file, ...]

 If no file is given, all tracked files will be checked for updates.
-If one or more filepaths are provided, the indicated files will be immediately reloaded.
+If one or more filepaths are provided, the indicated files will be immediately refreshed.

 If a file is specified, this will immediately load the file via the configured loading command (defaults to 'source').
 The specified file will _not_ be added to the tracking index.